THE GLORIOUS

 with

-evidence, a revival scholar will soon come up with "new" historical
+evidence, a rival scholar will soon come up with "new"

 Jesus, and the process starts all over.